Yamini2001/LeetCode-Solutions/README.md

  ## Simple Bank System
  A program for a popular bank that will automate all its incoming transactions (transfer, deposit, and withdrawal).
 The bank has n accounts numbered from 1 to n.
 The initial balance of each account is stored in a 0-indexed integer array balance, with the (i + 1)th account having an initial balance of balance[i].

+ ## Number of Laser Beams in a Bank
+ Given a 0-indexed binary string array bank representing the floor plan of the bank, which is an m x n 2D matrix. bank[i] represents the ith row, consisting of '0's and '1's.
+'0' means the cell is empty, while'1' means the cell has a security device.

 ### Implementation